langchain-ai/langchain/templates/rag-elasticsearch/README.md

 # rag-elasticsearch

-This package helps in using Langserve and ElasticSearch to build a RAG search example for answering questions on workplace documents.
+This template performs RAG using ElasticSearch.

 It relies on sentence transformer `MiniLM-L6-v2` for embedding passages and questions.

 ## Environment Setup

+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

 To connect to your Elasticsearch instance, use the following environment variables: